kingmoc/create-receipt-webhook-slack-notification-cjs-react/README.md

 },[])
 ```

 These actions ensure the customer will **ONLY** have access to the receipt info **UNTIL** they navigate elsewhere.
 Okie dokie!
-That pretty much sums up handling the receipt info along with proper navigation logic.
+That pretty much sums up handling the receipt info along with proper navigation/routing logic.
 The next steps pertain to setting up and configuring webhooks &#128526;.

 *** ***Note** *** In order to proceed, you will need to have some knowledge about setting up a server along with handling http request.*